christinedekock11/christinedekock11.github.io/updates.md

 **April 2025:** The [First International Workshop on Protecting Women Online](https://www.linkedin.com/posts/centre-for-protecting-women-online_cpwo-protectingwomenonline-onlinesafety-activity-7323579627682086912-3eUa?utm_source=share&utm_medium=member_desktop&rcm=ACoAABc0RtEBtgGOBg37KNmD-z970KNI9umJ0e8) at WebConf 2025 was a great success!
 I co-organised this event with Ángel Pavón Pérez, Miriam Fernandez, and Tracie Farrell from The Open University, and Debora Nozza from Bocconi University. Ángel and I facilitated the session.

-**March 2025:** I participated in a panel discussion on generative AI for a delegation of Brazilian executives at the UniMelb Business School along with Ed Hovy, Merida Sussex and Eun-Jun Holden.
+**March 2025:** I participated in a panel discussion on generative AI for a delegation of 80 alumni and MBA students of St Paul Business School from Sao Paulo, Brazil.
+This event was hosted by the UniMelb Business School along with Ed Hovy, Merida Sussex and Eun-Jun Holden.

 **Jan 2025:** I have been awarded the Doreen Thomas Fellowship and the role of assistant professor / lecturer in the NLP group at UniMelb. **I am recruiting PhD students!**

-**Dec 2024:** I am co-organising the [First International Workshop on Protecting Women Online](https://tsww25.github.io/organisers.html) at the Web Conference 2025 (Sydney, April '25).

-* **Nov 2024:** I was elected Secretary of EquiCL, the Broad Interest Group for Equity in ACL.
+**Nov 2024:** I was elected Secretary of EquiCL, the Broad Interest Group for Equity in ACL.
 [Become a member!](https://docs.google.com/forms/d/e/1FAIpQLScxNh80gaLx_a30W0feyYNwrZqokfXEsv3BlCCgjd1paIi_gw/viewform?usp=sharing)

-* **Oct 2024:** I gave invited talks at the UniMelb CIS Seminar Series and the Complex Human Data Hub.
+**Oct 2024:** I gave invited talks at the UniMelb CIS Seminar Series and the Complex Human Data Hub.

-* **Sept 2024:** I am an organiser on the SemEval Task 11 2025 on Bridging the Gap in Text-Based Emotion Detection.
+**Sept 2024:** I am an organiser on the SemEval Task 11 2025 on Bridging the Gap in Text-Based Emotion Detection.
 [Details here.](https://www.aclweb.org/portal/content/first-cfp-semeval-shared-task-11-bridging-gap-text-base-emotion-detection)

-* **Aug 2024:** I am co-organising the [9th Workshop on Online Abuse and Harms](https://www.workshopononlineabuse.com/) at ACL 2025 (Aug '25, Vienna).
+**Aug 2024:** I am co-organising the [9th Workshop on Online Abuse and Harms](https://www.workshopononlineabuse.com/) at ACL 2025 (Aug '25, Vienna).

-* **Jun 2024:**
+**Jun 2024:**
   - I presented [our work on predicting radicalisation](https://aclanthology.org/2024.woah-1.1/) at the Workshop for Online Abuse and Harms at NAACL 2024 in Mexico City.
   - Our shared task [SemEval 2024 Task 1: Semantic Textual Relatedness](https://github.com/semantic-textual-relatedness/Semantic_Relatedness_SemEval2024) developed datasets in 14 languages and received 70 submissions.
 We received an honorable mention for the best paper award at SemEval 2024.